sanjkn/PeopleConvo/README.md

 1. Make sure you have a Code Editor installed.
 I used Sublime.
 Install npm packages.
 Test by typing  $ node -v in cmd If this returns a version number, NodeJS is installed.

+2. Clone the repository

+3. Install all dependencies by typing
+$ npm install

+4.Compile the assets
+$ npm run assets-dev

+5.Fill in your config secrets
+$ cp .env.dist .env

+And fill that file

+6.Start the server
+$ npm run dev

+7.Developing & Building:

+8.Build and run (Frontend):
+$ npm run dev

+9.Build only:
+$ npm run build

+10.Start only(Backend):
+$ npm start